 <iframe src=https://www.googletagmanager.com/ns.html?id=GTM-PMPL6NR height="0" width="0" style="display:none; visibility: hidden"></iframe>

-We want to work with our suppliers of slaughter animals to support modern agricultural production going hand in hand with nature. by growing and producing more effectively in the areas, where doing so is sustainable while releasing marginal lands back to nature.
+We want to work with our suppliers of slaughter animals to support modern agricultural production going hand in hand with nature by growing and producing more effectively in the areas, where doing so is sustainable while releasing marginal lands back to nature.

 We want to work with our suppliers of slaughter animals to support modern agricultural production going hand in hand with nature.

-Five initiatives helping biodiversity at the farms
+Five initiatives that can support biodiversity at the farms

 • Preserve and secure sheltered fences, old trees, heather, game sheds and pastures which are habitats for beetles and insects.